-Marita Carroll was one of the first African American female civil rights activists who helped to make a difference in Annapolis and beyond.
+On November 4, 1960, Marita Carroll was one of the first African American female civil rights activists who participated in lunch counter sit-in protests in Annapolis and thereby helped to make a difference in Annapolis and beyond.
+She was also the first Black teacher at Parole Elementary School after it was integrated.
+It was her life’s work to support children especially those “whom society has forgotten.”

 After the February sit-in in Greensboro, North Carolina, where four black college students sat at a Woolworth’s lunch counter that was for whites only, five Annapolis residents decided to stage a similar protest in Annapolis.
 On Thanksgiving evening November 24, 1960, the five walked into the Terminal Restaurant on West St. and refused to leave when the man on duty said he could not serve them.
 The police were called, and the five were arrested.
 The two women and three men were Marita Carroll, a second-grade teacher at Parole Elementary School, Ethel Mae Thompson first-grade teacher at the same school, Lacey McKinney, a Clay Street beauty shop owner, Dr. Samuel Callahan, a dentist, and William Henry Johnson, a bail bondsman.
 Their protest was different from most others in that they were adults working in the community and not college students, like most of the other protests going on around the country.